hunter-richardson/my-config/README.md

 sudo xinput set-button-map 11 1 2 3 4 5 6 7 0 0
 ```
 ### Shell configuration, aliases, and functions
 - [Ubuntu](https://ubuntu.com) ships with `bash` as its default shell.
 My favorite shell is [Fish](https://fishshell.com), which I also installed above, using [`fundle`](https://github.com/tuvistavie/fundle) to load some useful plugins from [root's fish config](root/.config/fish/config.fish).
 I've also written a few functions and aliases that are helpful for my shell in [fish](https://github.com/hunter-richardson/shell-config/blob/master/ubuntu/fish) and its subdirectories.
-To apply them, follow the [installation instructions](https://github.com/hunter-richardson/shell-config/blob/master/README.md):
+To apply them, follow [these installation instructions](https://github.com/hunter-richardson/shell-config/blob/master/README.md):
 ```bash
 mkdir -p /etc/fish/conf.d/functions /etc/fish/conf.d/completions /etc/bash/conf.d/functions
 for i in 'bash'